-1. Students are expected to attend all of their classes daily, be in assigned rooms and remain in the school from 7:50 a.m. until 3:10 p.m.
-Parents/guardians are strongly encouraged to monitor daily student attendance through the parent portal of Powerschool.
-Students who do not report to their assigned classroom or stay in their assigned classroom may be considered truant.

-- 2. Students who are absent or tardy are to have a parent or guardian call the school office at (386-4404 ext.
-2009) or email attendance@dodgeland.k12.wi.us, before 8:30 a.m. to inform school office personnel of the student's absence AND reason for the absence.
-Failure to do so will activate the automatic attendance calling feature of the school.
-If a student is unable to access work on their iPad in Schoology, parents may contact the office to pick up work.
+- 1. Students are expected to attend all of their classes, be in assigned rooms daily and remain in the school from 7:50 a.m. until 3:05 p.m.
+Parents/guardians are strongly encouraged to monitor daily student attendance through the parent portal of PowerSchool. - 2.
+Email attendance@dodgeland.k12.wi.us or leave a voicemail at (920) 386-4404, ext.
+2009, before 8:30 a.m. to inform school office personnel of the student's absence and reason for it.
+If a student is unable to access work on their iPad in Schoology, parents may contact the office to pickup work.
 Most school work is available electronically through Schoology. - 3.
 Parent-excused absences must be made within 2 days of the absence.
-In addition, any professional documentation for an excused absence shall be turned into the office within 2 days.
-After 2 days, the absence may be recorded as unexcused if no documentation is provided within these timelines. - 4.
-Medical Excused Absences A written excuse from a certified physician, or other medical practitioner as described in state statute for this purpose, may be required and shall state the time period for which it is valid, not to exceed 30 days.
-Board Policy 5200 - 5.
-Students who are tardy to school are to immediately report to the school office upon arrival. - 6.
-Students who must leave the building during school hours, are required to provide a note signed by a parent/guardian prior to the start of the school day to the HS office.
+In addition, any professional documentation for an excused absence shall be turned in to the office within 2 days.
+After 2 days, the absence shall be recorded as unexcused if no documentation is provided. - 4.
+Students who arrive tardy to school after 7:50 are to immediately report to the school office upon arrival. - 5.
+Students who must leave the building during school hours are required to provide parent/guardian notification prior to the start of the school day to the MS/HS office.
 The student will receive a pass to be shown to the teacher who will release the student at the appropriate time, and the student will then sign out in the office.
 Students who become ill during the day will need parental/guardian permission before signing out in the office.
-Whenever possible, parents are encouraged to make professional appointments when school is not in session. - 7.
-Students should not arrive at school before 7:30 A.M. unless they are meeting with a staff member. - 8.
-Students who are not active in after school activities, must leave the building by 3:30.
-Students may not stay after school to work in the commons unless supervised by a faculty member. - 9.
-Students who are ill or truant are not allowed to attend extra-curricular activities. (i.e. sporting events).
-Event supervisors may ask students to leave who were not in attendance on the day of an event.
+Whenever possible, parents are encouraged to make doctor or dental appointments when school is not in session. - 6.
+Students should not arrive at school before 7:35 a.m. unless they are meeting with a staff member. - 7.
+Students who are not active in after school activities, must leave the building by 3:30 pm.
+Students may not stay after school to work in the commons unless supervised by a faculty member. - 8.
+Students who are ill or truant are not allowed to attend extra-curricular activities. (i.e. sporting events) Event supervisors may ask a student to leave if they were not in attendance the day of an event.